Gifted deposits explained

 If you’re buying a home with a gifted deposit, trust Eden as your conveyancer.

-You’ll be assigned a dedicated property lawyer from beginning to end, reachable via mobile, email, or the MyEden platform.
+You’ll be assigned a dedicated property lawyer from beginning to end, reachable via their direct number, email, or the MyEden platform.
 We’ll be there to answer any concerns that you have.

 Leave conveyancing confusion behind.
 At Eden, we combine expertise with care.
 Buying your home should be exciting, not exhausting.